Claim for a Cycling Accident in Birmingham

 Damages may be claimed for those losses that arise directly out of the breach of duty of care and those that are not ‘too remote’.
 For example, should a motorist knock down a cyclist, the pursuer may recover compensation for his or her pain and suffering and damages for their financial loss.

 Financial loss may include loss of wages between the date of the accident and the decision by the court; future loss of earnings; medical treatment and any cost of adjustments necessary because of such injuries.
 The purpose of this award is intended, in so far as money is able, to put the pursuer in the financial position they would have been in had the accident not occurred.

 Due to mandatory motoring insurance, it is commonplace for the insurer to ‘step into the shoes’ of the insured party if the action is disputed.
 It is also commonplace for insurers to reach a settlement for compensation in order to reduce the cost of court and legal fees.

 Therefore, in order to be in the most advantageous position possible, it is important for those that have been victims of cycling accidents to document injuries and expenditure arises from these.
-This provides evidence to present the other party or the court and increases the likelihood of more substantial compensation.
+This provides evidence to present to the other party or the court and increases the likelihood of more substantial compensation.

-Call Our Cycling Accident Solicitors Birmingham Today
+Call Our Cycling Accident Solicitors for Birmingham Today

 The process of making a claim for compensation can be complex, however, an expert solicitor** can make it much simpler.
 If you have been involved in a cycling accident in Birmingham that was not your fault, you should not have to suffer financially as well as physically.
-There are time limits imposed on claims for compensation, so contact Personal Injury Claims Birmingham Birmingham today to start your claim.
-Their solicitors** can make the compensation process easy for you and ensure you receive the compensation you are entitled to.
+There are time limits imposed on claims for compensation, so contact Personal Injury Claims Birmingham today to start your claim.
+Our solicitors** can make the compensation process easy for you and ensure you receive the compensation you are entitled to.